Continuing Education Activity

 Alternative Cues and Strategies

-Some general strategies that can be used are alternative cues, for example, teaching people with prosopagnosia learn to identify any facial scars or hairstyles.
+Some general strategies that can be used are alternative cues, for example, teaching people with prosopagnosia to learn to identify any facial scars or hairstyles.
 For patients with visual agnosia, teaching alternative strategies like learning to identify everything by touch; in patients with prosopagnosia, teaching voice recognition for people; and teaching patients with auditory agnosia to lip read and write everything.

 - Provide a predictable environment and consistency in performing a task, for example, placing things in the same place every day.
 Routines help develop consistency in performing a task.